Shanghai's nightlife needs no introduction...

 This venue, also by Collective Concepts, is a hugely popular club, and you haven't seen Shanghai's nightlife if you haven't been to The Apartment.
 Divided into two areas for hip-hop and house/ pop music, this club tends to get very crowded on weekends, an expat central.
 There is a rooftop patio as well.
 If you want to have a meal here, that's possible too.
 Don't miss some tasty street food from the stall outside or a yummy burger from the mini burger van after hours of partying here.

 This is one of the most popular clubs on the bund, and well known for great music, great service and a great night out.
-Their drinks are prety good too.
+Their drinks are pretty good too.
 It also offers a great terrace view, but the terrace is not always open.
 This place is a must-visit for out-of-towners who want to sample the city's nightlife as this bar pretty much sets the standard of partying at the bund.
 Drinks are expensive, the decor is quite slick.

 If you are on the hunt for a fun, popular, large sports bar to catch a game or just get some beers and great burgers 'n fries, then The Camel won't disappoint.
 With an Australian feel to it, they have more than multiple screens with all the major sports being displayed live.
 There are pool tables and Foosball tables for entertainment.
 4pm-8pm is the happy hour here.
 Their beer selection is impressive.

 It looks like an old European bar.
 Wooden tables, wooden chairs and big black and white photos of famous Jazz singers.
 The live music sets here are very good, and hits the spot if you are a Jazz lover.
 This is a great place to unwind with a few drinks, after dinner, and sway to the melodies of jazz.